yegor256/cactoos/README.md

 );
 ```

-To get unique elements of existing iterable:
+To get a set of unique elements from existing iterable:
 ```java
 final Set<String> words = new SetOf<>(
     new IterableOf<>("abc", "bcd", "abc", "ccc")
 );
 ```

-To ge sorted unique iterable of existing iterable:
+To get sorted iterable with unique elements from existing iterable:
 ```java
 final Iterable<String> sorted = new Sorted<>(
     new SetOf<>(